 The experience would showcase the tenants of high-performing teams, while also allowing for each of them to walk away with personal leadership tips for immediate workplace application.
-He also wanted to further connect to the group, by being an active participant in some of the initiatives and engaging with them to get to know them better individually.
-He also asked that I create new table teams with each activity (3 in total) so we could plant the seeds for new relationships as well as strengthen the existing bonds with their colleagues.
+He also wanted to further connect to the group, by being an active participant in some of the initiatives and engaging with them.
+Ultimately, getting to know them better individually.
+He also asked that I create new table teams with each activity (3 in total).
+We could plant the seeds for new relationships as well as strengthen the existing bonds with their colleagues.

 Delivery to the teams:

 Since competition amongst the teams was emphasized, teams were celebrating and needling each other with their impressive stop-watch timed performances.
 I then surprised the team by switching a few members to different table teams and established a new COLLABORATIVE goal.
-A quick cross sharing of best practices in the form of a 5-minute “speed meeting” and the final round average of all table groups combined was better than the best individual table round to that point!
+A quick cross sharing of best practices in the form of a 5-minute “speed meeting”.
+The final round average of all table groups combined was better than the best individual table round to that point!
 There were high 5’s and cheering for the impressive collaborative display while celebrating the success of the entire room.

 This eye-opening and insightful debrief captured written insights and finished with each participant verbally identifying three key lessons that they could immediately apply to enhance their workplace impact.
 Learn more about our Corporate Workshops here